-Applications that meet basic minimum requirements will be evaluated by peer reviewers using the following review criteria.
+For Purpose Area 1 - Applications that meet basic minimum requirements will be evaluated by peer reviewers using the following review criteria.

-- 1. Description of the Issue (20%). - 2.
-Project Design and Implementation (40%): including the separately attached Time-Task Plan. - 3.
-Capabilities and Competencies (20%): including the separately attached resumes and position descriptions of key personnel. - 4.
-Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%). - 5.
+1. Statement of the Problem (15%)

+- 2. Project Design and Implementation (30%) - 3.
+Capabilities and Competencies (30%) - 4.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures (10%) - 5.
 Budget (15%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
 Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives also should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.10